mssantiago/mssantiago/README.md

 # BIO

-⚡ Curiosity About Math, 🔭 I’m currently working on Sabana Clinic, 🌎 Love For Traveling,, 🧪😄 Programmer and Communicator.
+⚡ Curiosity About Math, 🔭 I’m currently working as a developer on Sabana Clinic, 🌎 Love For Traveling,, 🧪😄 Programmer and Communicator.

 #### 📫 Contact me on Discord: Sanwyn#xxxx